fuwjax/gopase/README.md

 	(^*Bob^).........(^/'s your uncle^) is totally fine.
 Comments/End tags can be multiline and contain anything other than a ^) or ^ )

 Truly, I hope Happy works, for both your templating needs, and your soul.

+### Wait, When?

+So... one more thing. *testing.T gets super old after a while.
+Parameterized tests are great and all, but this gets confusing a little too quickly.

+    func TestGraphemeNext(t *testing.T) {
+        tests := []struct {
+            name string
+            g    *Grapheme
+            want *Grapheme
+        }{
+            {"Initial Next", &Grapheme{"a", "bc", 1, 1, 1, 2320992, 16}, &Grapheme{"b", "c", 1, 2, 2, 2320992, 16}},
+            {"New Line Next", &Grapheme{"\n", "abc", 1, 1, 1, 2320992, 14}, &Grapheme{"a", "bc", 2, 1, 2, 2320992, 16}},
+        }
+        for _, tt := range tests {
+            t.Run(tt.name, func(t *testing.T) {
+                if got := tt.g.Next(); !reflect.DeepEqual(got, tt.want) {
+                    t.Errorf("Grapheme.Next() = %v, want %v", got, tt.want)
+                }
+            })
+        }
+    }

+In a test file full of slight variations to this, it just isn't possible to figure out what functionality is being tested, and what the test case is covering.
+It also gets complicated to make standard assertions on results, setup and teardown doesn't have a clear place to happen, yeah, just not a fan.

+But it's nice to run "go test" whenever, and to have it integrated into the IDE.

+I'm sure there are loads of different test patterns out there.
+But I am trying to learn go, not get lost in the weeds researching competing testing paradigms.
+So I did the only logical thing and created my own.

+When is a fairly useful take on an expectation library.
+Instead of parameterizing tests, you just express the variations.
+For instance, the above test is now.

+    func TestGraphemeNext(t *testing.T) {
+        next := func(g *parser.Grapheme) when.WhenOp[*parser.Grapheme] {
+            return func() *parser.Grapheme {
+                return g.Next()
+            }
+        }
+        when.YouDo("Initial Next", next(parser.NewTestGrapheme("a", "bc", 1, 1, 1, 2320992, 16))).
+            Expect(t, parser.NewTestGrapheme("b", "c", 1, 2, 2, 2320992, 16))
+        when.YouDo("Normal Next", next(parser.NewTestGrapheme("a", "bc", 3, 17, 41, 2320992, 16))).
+            Expect(t, parser.NewTestGrapheme("b", "c", 3, 18, 42, 2320992, 16))
+        when.YouDo("End Next", next(parser.NewTestGrapheme("a", "", 7, 1, 53, 2320992, 16))).
+            Expect(t, parser.NewTestGrapheme("", "", 7, 2, 54, -1, 0))
+        when.YouDo("After End Next", next(parser.NewTestGrapheme("", "", 5, 8, 14, -1, 0))).
+            Expect(t, parser.NewTestGrapheme("", "", 5, 8, 14, -1, 0))
+        when.YouDo("New Line Next", next(parser.NewTestGrapheme("\n", "abc", 1, 1, 1, 2320992, 14))).
+            Expect(t, parser.NewTestGrapheme("a", "bc", 2, 1, 2, 2320992, 16))
+    }

+Now at a glance I can see we're trying to exercise "Grapheme.Next()".
+The inputs are clear (the "&Grapheme" became "parser.NewTestGrapheme" because
+I didn't want to make private fields public, and I also wanted to be in a "parser_test" package).
+The expectations are clear.
+And that holds for even more complicated tests like.

+	resolve := func(key string, context string) when.WhenOpOk[any] {
+		return func() (any, bool) {
+			key := when.YouErr(happy.ParserFrom()("KeyName", key)).ExpectSuccess(t)
+			contextJson := when.YouErr(sample.ParseJson(context)).ExpectSuccess(t)
+			context := happy.ContextOf(contextJson.([]any)...)
+			return key.(happy.Key).Resolve(context)
+		}
+	}
+	when.YouDoOk("String key", resolve(`"name"`, `[]`)).ExpectMatch(t, MatchJson(`"name"`))

+The api is pretty straightforward, in my opinion.

+    // t is a *testing.T, doSomething() returns a thing, and something, assuming all went well, equals the thing. when.You(doSomething()).Expect(t, something)

+There are variations on "You", namely "YouErr" and "YouOk" that take a value and an error or boolean respectively.
+And there are a few variations on "Expect".

+    when.You(doSomething()).ExpectSuccess(t)    // fails the test if the result is zero for its type when.YouOk(getIfExists()).ExpectSuccess(t)  // fails the test if the boolean return is false when.YouErr(doOrDie()).ExpectSuccess(t)     // fails the test if the error is not nil

+There's also an "ExpectFailure(t)" that just inverts the Success criteria, an "ExpectError(t, message)" that checks that there is in fact an error returned and that the ".Error()" on that error matches the message (note this only works for when.YouErr).
+And finally just in case you want to check for something more interesting than success or equals, there's.

+    when.YouOk(op()).ExpectMatch(t, SomeMatcher())

+where SomeMatcher() here is an example of a when.Matcher.
+You'll almost certainly want to make use of the when.Assert* assertions in your matchers.
+See the peg_render_test.go in happy/sample for an interesting matcher implementation.

+One of the great things about You().Expect() is that it returns the value.
+The "key :=" line in the resolve function above grabs a parsed key.
+Failures don't abort the test, so you will always get the returned value, though it may not always be useful.

+Finally, I found that I spent a lot of time wrapping these You().Expect() calls in a t.Run, so that's where the "when.YouDo" calls come in.
+They take an executor function of the type "when.WhenOp" as well as a name for the test case.
+They set up the run and execute the op within that run.
+So anything you might be getting from the test, for instance execution times, will actually be tracking the time for the operation, not just the time for the assertion.

+Anyway, if it proves (potentially) useful to folks, I'll document it further.
+But it was a pleasant diversion before trying to tackle the next thing on my list, which, just for the record, is no longer an Earley parser.
+I have a more ridiculous direction in mind.